 People love freebies and discounts.
 When you can offer value, it’s much easier to convince visitors to leave their email address with you.
 Make sure your lead magnet resonates with your audience, is valuable and gets them excited about receiving more content from you.

 Who doesn’t love a contest?
 Setting up one can be challenging, after all: You want as many people to join!
 Good tactics are to team up with another brand, or an influencer, and to ask participants to tag a friend or share the contest to higher their chances of winning.
 And of course, make sure the prize is worthwhile!

 10. Offer your product for free or lower-priced for a limited time

 Remember Harry’s?
 This razor blade manufacturer created all the hype with their pre-launch marketing campaign, where they sent out free products to everyone who would promote their product with friends.
 You can create a snowball effect and collect many new leads by offering your product or service for free, or for a small price.

-Nowadays everyone knows how to handle Zoom, and virtual events have become a thing.
+Nowadays everyone knows how to handle Zoom, and virtual events have become very popular.
 So why not host an event of your own to promote your product?
 Event invitations can be sent via email and via channels like Facebook and LinkedIn you can easily invite people to join the party.

 It’s an old trick, but one that can still work and help you to get more exposure.
 Look for online directories that can help you find the right destinations and distribute your press release en masse to save time.